solo-io/service-mesh-for-less-blog/README.md

 ![max-percentage-improvement](.images/percentage-improvement-equation-2.png)

-As shown above, depending on the use-case the introduction of Istio's ambient mode architecture can improve our expected latency performance by up to **70%**!
+As shown above, depending on the use-case the introduction of Istio's ambient mode architecture can improve our expected latency performance by up to **70%** in the case where only mTLS is required!

 Adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the developer persona.
 As a result, the organization as a whole benefits from improved resource utilization while maintaining or even enhancing application performance.
 It is clear here that we are benefitting while doing more for less!

 As a co-founder and leader in the development of the Istio Ambient sidecarless architecture, Solo.io is uniquely positioned to help our customers adopt this architecture for production-grade security and compliance requirements.
-[Please reach out to us to talk with an expert.](https://www.solo.io/company/contact/)
+[Please reach out to connect with us!](https://www.solo.io/company/contact/)